jonathanjander/nft-react-postcard-minter/README.md

 The thesis is about SIDS (Small Island Developing States) and how they might use NFTs as a possible source of income.
 For that, two protoypes were created.
 One prototype for the NFT collection and one prototype for an accompanying decentralised system to mint so-called Souvenir-NFTs.

+This repo is archived.
+Which means, it is read-only.
+If you want to try it out locally, please fork this repository.

 <!-- GETTING STARTED -->
 ## Set up for testing
 1. In order to test the DApp, you need to have a web3 provider like [MetaMask](https://metamask.io/download/).
 It was only tested with the MetaMask browser extension, so preferably use that.